 151 nights were passed between start and end, the breakdown of how each night was spent is here:

-Only two countries were visited this year – Italy and France, however we counted Corsica and Sardinia as separate entities.
+We only visited two countries this year – Italy and France, however we counted Corsica and Sardinia as separate entities.
 We stayed entirely within the continent of Europe.

-- The seat on the dinghy storage bag disintegrated so I quickly sewed up a new one using one of many bits of scrap fabric that I find hard to throw away.
+- The seat on the dinghy storage bag disintegrated.
+I quickly sewed up a new one using one of many bits of scrap fabric that I find hard to throw away.
 I knew there’d be a use for them someday.

-- The NMEA multiplexer that distributes data between our instrument displays, melted so we were could no longer see readings such as compass heading and rudder angle.
+- The NMEA multiplexer that distributes data between our instrument displays melted.
+This meant we could no longer see readings such as compass heading and rudder angle.
 We were able to cobble a solution together but will need to buy a replacement.

 New Penguins Added: 2

 This is a new category!
 I have what is probably best described as an inappropriate-for-a-boat penguin collection, made of glass or pottery.
 Yes, on a boat.
 Every time we head to sea I tuck them under the duvet on the bed; when we arrive I put them back on display atop a cabinet in the aft cabin.
 It’s a labour of love.

 I’ve collected them from well before we moved aboard and just can’t help adding new ones when I come across them.